Unitary representations of real reductive groups: Second introduction: the shape of the unitary dual

 \section{Second introduction: the shape of the unitary dual}

-We now have enough machinery in place to describe the kind of answer we are going to find for describing the unitary dual of a real reductive group $G$ (cf.~\eqref{se:reductive}). \begin{theorem}[Knapp-Zuckerman; see \Cite{KOv}, Chapter 16] Suppose $\Gamma = (\Lambda,\nu)$ is a Langlands parameter for an irreducible quasisimple representation $J(\Gamma)$ for the real reductive group $G$ (Theorem \ref{thm:LC}), corresponding to the Cartan subgroup $H = TA$.
+We now have enough machinery in place to explain the kind of description we are going to find for the unitary dual of a real reductive group $G$ (cf.~\eqref{se:reductive}). \begin{theorem}[Knapp-Zuckerman; see \Cite{KOv}*{Chapter 16}] Suppose $\Gamma = (\Lambda,\nu)$ is a Langlands parameter for an irreducible quasisimple representation $J(\Gamma)$ for the real reductive group $G$ (Theorem \ref{thm:LC}), corresponding to the Cartan subgroup $H = TA$.
 Define

 as in Proposition \ref{prop:LCshape}.

 Write the continuous parameter $\nu$ as

 Define